 1. Get a SIM card

-SIM cards and data in India are relatively inexpensive but can save you a lot of time and hassle.
-Having quick access to information in India is helps a lot, as well as always being able to find directions to specific places with google maps.
+SIM cards and data in India are relatively inexpensive but can save you a lot of time and hassle, whether you choose a local or international SIM card.
+Having quick access to information in India helps a lot when trying to avoid scams, as well as always being able to find directions to specific places with Google Maps.
 Many of the free public wifi hotspots also require you to have a mobile number, they text you a “one time password” or “OTP” so you can log in.

 2. Ladies – Dress Conservatively